Sister Hazel: History

-The band released an EP entitled Water on February 9, 2018, which featured the lead single "Roll On Bye".

-It was announced, less than a week after the release of Water, that the band have begun recording their next EP (a follow-up to Water) in Nashville.
-The next EP Wind was released on September 7, 2018.
+The band released an EP Water on February 9, 2018, which featured the lead single "Roll On Bye".
+Less than a week after the release of Water, the band announced they had begun recording a follow-up EP in Nashville, Tennessee.
+The EP Wind was released on September 7, 2018.
 The next EP in the "Elements" series, Fire, was released on February 8, 2019.
 The final installment in the "Elements" series, Earth, was released on September 6, 2019.
 Each of the EPs in the series included a portion of a song at the end, intended to be linked together in a future release.
 On November 26, 2019, all the EPs were combined into a single release, Elements.
 The 25-song, double-disc set includes the final "Elements" song pieced together.